p0k4/p0k4/README.md

 I enjoy building things end-to-end — from backend logic and databases to deployment, automation, and long-term maintenance.

+I’ve been passionate about technology for as long as I can remember.
+It’s as if the data flowing through networks is the blood running through my veins.

 ### 🛠 Tech Stack